JOURNEY TO THE WORLDS 2012

-Nevertheless there are lots of things you can learn from the videos.
-I encourage you to watch them and begin to incorporate some of the training methods into your range time so that you can start seeing better results in your golf game.
+In the end it was training that helped me capture my 2nd World Championship.
+I encourage you to watch these videos and begin to incorporate some of the training methods into your range time so that you can start seeing better results in your golf game.

 This course is free.
 Enjoy!

 About the Author

 Eric Jones is a multiple award-winning PGA Class “A” teaching professional, including PGA Teacher of the Year (2014) and Horton Smith Award for Education (2016) in Northern California.